The example highlights a number of important GKE concepts:

 targetPort property, it defaults to the value of the

 field.
-In this case, this Service will route external traffic on port 80 to the
+In this case, this Service routes external traffic on port 80 to the

 port 80 of the containers in the

-To access the guestbook Service, you need to find the external IP of the Service you just set up by running the command:
+To access the guestbook Service, find the external IP of the Service that you set up by running the command:

 kubectl get service frontendOutput:

-Copy the IP address in EXTERNAL-IP column, and load the page in your browser:
+Copy the IP address from the EXTERNAL-IP column, and load the page in your browser:

 Scale up the number of your